maugenst/tabletojson/README.md

 ```

+### containsClasses
+Array of classes to find a specific table using this class.
+Default is 'null/undefined'.

 ## Known issues and limitations

 This module only supports parsing basic tables with a simple horizontal set of <th></th> headings and